Today, I am grateful for

 the sun that reproaches—Only when I was gone, she says, that you begged for me.

-The cup of water in my palm guides me softly from spillage.
+The cup of water guides me softly from spillage.
 It rests on my crown like a kite, afloat.
 In the living room, the phone rings and I answer, voices spilling in.
 The guard tells me the sun has wandered yet arrived, the sun that goads me from recline when I have worked through the night.

 My finger traces the markings on the wall, the ones that I made when I was only five.
 I trace the rim of the cup on the crown of my head.
 The smell of dust overwhelms.